 The fulfillment of the above standards qualifies one for promotion to Professor, not merely the completion of a minimum period.
-However, a faculty member must complete a minimum of five full years as Associate Professor before being eligible for consideration for Professor.
+However, a faculty member must complete a minimum of five full years as Associate Professor before being eligible for consideration for Professor, except for rare and extraordinary circumstances.
 In the fall of the subsequent year, the faculty member can be nominated for Professor under the recommendation procedures specified in General Procedure for Faculty Recommendations above.
 A Professor shall have an earned doctorate or other terminal degree appropriate to the faculty member's teaching field.